ChipmunkWrangler/einmaleins/docs/wiki/BeforeDeploying.markdown

    * [X] Go to Product --> Archive
    * [X] it should open the archive in the Organizer.
 Click "validate"
    * [X] Click "Distribute App" with default options.
 Optional: When you get to the second screen after Distribute App, choose Export instead of Upload, and give the resulting file to ApplicationLoader.
 This only works if your apple@ account is only signed up with one team, but it allows you (in settings... advanced) to turn off all protocols except DAV, which avoid the "Negotiating connection" freeze.
-  * [ ] When you get the first email ("processed"), go to iTunesConnect and
+  * [O] When you get the first email ("processed"), go to iTunesConnect and
-   * [ ] update compliance info at iTunesConnect
+   * [X] update compliance info at iTunesConnect
-   * [ ] Check "Test Information" under IOSBuilds...Test Details in testflight, in the right language -- see Texts below (https://itunesconnect.apple.com/WebObjects/iTunesConnect.woa/ra/ng/app/1296879662/testflight?section=build&subsection=testdetails&id=24416006)
+   * [X] Check "Test Information" under IOSBuilds...Test Details in testflight, in the right language -- see Texts below (https://itunesconnect.apple.com/WebObjects/iTunesConnect.woa/ra/ng/app/1296879662/testflight?section=build&subsection=testdetails&id=24416006)
    * [ ] Add groups to the build if it is for test flight
-   * [ ] Wait for Review
+   * [X] Wait for Review
   * [ ] Check Beta App Description, etc. in Testflight...Test Information
    * https://itunesconnect.apple.com/WebObjects/iTunesConnect.woa/ra/ng/app/1296879662/testflight?section=testinformation
   * [ ] Update Noun Project credits on store page